issues facing cyclists not in iowa

 beyond these off-road links where conflict with motorists is found.

-In all, Edinburgh has 46 miles of on-road cycle paths,
+In all, Edinburgh has 46 miles of on-road cycle paths, which include

 Princes Street and The Mound and around the same in off-road paths.